marcelkornblum/dialectic/cli/README.md

 # Framework

-To start with, we will be using AngularJS, along with several helper libraries (detailed on the [Credits](../docs/CREDITS.md) page).
-We may also use [Bootstrap](http://getbootstrap.com) and/or [Polymer](https://www.polymer-project.org/).
+To start with, we will be using React, along with several helper libraries (detailed on the [Credits](../docs/CREDITS.md) page).

 # Development setup